Zero-Knowledge: Constructing a SNARK Proof (Part 2/3)

 Eight proof-element wax seals (six gold G₁, two silver G₂) wired to five pairing-check clauses, color-coded by family — KoE in gold, β-consistency in terracotta, divisibility in crimson

-What we have is a working SNARK, modulo a CRS-level patch that closes a remaining soundness gap (ρ, covered in the appendix), and a second scalar γ included in the CRS for soundness-proof reasons.4 Two gaps remain on the main path:
+What we have is a working SNARK, modulo a CRS-level patch that closes a remaining soundness gap (ρ, covered in the appendix).
+Two gaps remain on the main path:

 • Public inputs.
 Nothing yet pins the claimed output to what the verifier expects.
 The next section adds a public/private split.

 • Zero knowledge.
-The commitments still leak information about the witness.
+The commitments could leak information about the witness.
 The final section adds blinding to close that gap.

 Pinning the Public Variables

-The typical SNARK claim reads "this program, run on my private inputs, produces this public output."
-The verifier has the output; they want a proof the run was honest.
+A typical SNARK claim reads "this program, run on my private inputs, produces this public output."
+The verifier has the output.
+They want a proof the run was honest.
 The five pairing checks, though, accept any consistent witness: the prover can pick whatever output they like and still pass.

 $$\mathbf{s} = [\underbrace{s_0, s_1, \ldots, s_\ell}_{\text{public}} \mid \underbrace{s_{\ell+1}, \ldots, s_n}_{\text{private}}]$$